 All at once, the line becomes tight, ripping up off the water’s surface as the fish realizes his mistake and races downstream through the fast current.
 In your excitement, and perhaps disbelief, you watch as he torpedoes through the rapids and you suddenly remember that you are at the other end of the line.
 Your hands stumble as they struggle to bring calm to the chaos unfolding below with your line and reel.
 You let the fish run and carefully let the line run through your other hand until the fish is on the reel.

 But all at once, the line becomes slack and the fish is unquestionably gone!

 You look down and see that your fly line has caught around the handle of your reel!
 A tsunami of horror washes over you, which gives way to anger, followed by grief.
 How could you allow something so foolish and preventable to happen with such an unforgettable fish?
 You turn to look back at your guide, perhaps for consolation, but he just shakes his head and laughs, saying “next one, mate.”
 Somehow, that doesn’t help to alleviate the anguish that has just swallowed you whole.

 Here’s the thing: fly fishing for brown trout in New Zealand is not easy.
 But one must remember that experiencing more challenging fishing scenarios will result in much more significant leaps in angling ability over less time.
 While many things can go wrong when pursuing wary brown trout in New Zealand, many of these challenges can be avoided with common sense and awareness.

-We sat down with Yellow Dog Flyfishing Adventures Director of New Zealand, Bessie Hudgens, to learn about the variables anglers can control when stalking trophy brown trout in New Zealand and how to strategize accordingly.
+We sat down with Bessie Hudgens to learn about the variables anglers can control when stalking trophy brown trout in New Zealand and how to strategize accordingly.

 Before making eye contact: Helpful tips for being stealthy before you even spot a fish